MSE in Engineering Management Overview

 - Dean Wood, Cockrell School of Engineering

-- Builds a solid foundation in economics, negotiations, marketing, and decisions analysis and innovative product design.
+- The program includes foundation courses in economics, negotiations, marketing, decisions analysis and innovative product design that will help improve efficiency, product delivery, budgeting and decision making.

-- Delivers breadth of experience and deep understanding of technology and market risks, financing a venture, and legal issues related to new projects, products and services.
+- Our instructors deliver a breadth of experience in risk analysis, venture financing and legal issues related to new projects, products and services.

 - The Bureau of Labor Statistics predicts that the demand for engineering managers will grow 8% by 2018, leading to increased opportunities in industries such as aerospace, defense, transportation, energy, and biomedical engineering.